gbmhunter/blog/content/pages/programming/microcontrollers/pic-and-dspic-family/pic18-family/_index.md

 PIC18 is a family of microcontrollers from Microchip.
 This includes the PIC18C and PIC18F sub-families.

 {{< figure src="/images/2016/06/marketing-image-microchip-pic18-microcontroller-family.pdf.png" width="571px" caption="Marketing render of a range of microcontrollers from the Microchip PIC18 family.
-Image from http://ww1.microchip.com/." caption-position="bottom" >}}
+Image from http://ww1.microchip.com/."  >}}

 # Compilers